 Notice the links on the left side of the self-service portal.
 The Home link takes you to the home page of the service catalog.
 There’s also a link to Help Articles, with which you can search for help.
 My Requests lets you see your open requests and update them—for example, to add more information.
 My Activities shows only activities for you to do, such as performing some task or approving somebody else’s request.
 Returning to the VM creation scenario, in which the manager has to approve the request prior to the actual VM creation, that approval is a review activity assigned to that manager.
 The manager could log on to the self-service portal, and those review activities would be listed under My Activities.
 Assuming the manager approves the review activity, Service Manager would kick off the automated runbook in Orchestrator to create the VM.

 When you put these three things together, you have the ability to present users a catalog of services that they can request.
 Each type of request can gather specific information needed by the IT organization to fulfill that request.
 Because the information from the user is captured in a structured way and mapped to either a Service Request or an Incident, you can easily pass that data into an Orchestrator runbook to automatically fulfill all of or part of that request.

-Users have a single place to go to request any kind of service.
+Users have a single place to request any kind of service.
 It could be a new VM running an Orchestrator runbook that triggers things on VMM.
-It could be a request for an application running an Orchestrator runbook that triggers activities on Configuration Manager (and you can download Application Approval Workflow to help with this).
+It could be a request for an application running an Orchestrator runbook that triggers activities on Configuration Manager.
+(You can download Application Approval Workflow to help with this.)
 It could be resetting Apache on 20 Linux boxes that triggers Orchestrator to run some SSH commands on the target boxes that application owners can leverage instead of having to bother the IT administrators.
 It could be requesting a new chair that just raises a request ticket in Service Manager.
 Pretty much anything.
-I walk through this entire process in this video.
+I walk through this entire process in the following video.

 The Best of the Rest